Hellenistic period: Ptolemaic Kingdom

 Ptolemy, a somatophylax, one of the seven bodyguards who served as Alexander the Great's generals and deputies, was appointed satrap of Egypt after Alexander's death in 323 BC.
 In 305 BC, he declared himself King Ptolemy I, later known as "Soter" (saviour) for his role in helping the Rhodians during the siege of Rhodes.
 Ptolemy built new cities such as Ptolemais Hermiou in upper Egypt and settled his veterans throughout the country, especially in the region of the Faiyum.
 Alexandria, a major center of Greek culture and trade, became his capital city.
 As Egypt's first port city, it became the main grain exporter in the Mediterranean.

 The Egyptians begrudgingly accepted the Ptolemies as the successors to the pharaohs of independent Egypt, though the kingdom went through several native revolts.
-Ptolemy I began to order monetary contributions from the people, and as a result rewarded cities with high contribution with royal benefaction.
+Ptolemy I began to order monetary contributions from the people and, as a result, rewarded cities with high contributions with royal benefaction.
 This often resulted in the formation of a royal cult within the city.
 Reservations about this activity slowly dissipated as this worship of mortals was justified by the precedent of the worshipping of Greek heroes.
 The Ptolemies took on the traditions of the Egyptian Pharaohs, such as marrying their siblings (Ptolemy II was the first to adopt this custom), having themselves portrayed on public monuments in Egyptian style and dress, and participating in Egyptian religious life.
 The Ptolemaic ruler cult portrayed the Ptolemies as gods, and temples to the Ptolemies were erected throughout the kingdom.
 Ptolemy I even created a new god, Serapis, who was a combination of two Egyptian gods: Apis and Osiris, with attributes of Greek gods.
 Ptolemaic administration was, like the ancient Egyptian bureaucracy, highly centralized and focused on squeezing as much revenue out of the population as possible through tariffs, excise duties, fines, taxes, and so forth.
 A whole class of petty officials, tax farmers, clerks, and overseers made this possible.
 The Egyptian countryside was directly administered by this royal bureaucracy.
 External possessions such as Cyprus and Cyrene were run by strategoi, military commanders appointed by the crown.